feiwenxiong/feiwenxiong/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on "Myself"
+- 🔭 I’m currently working on "raspberry pi computer vision project/ medical industry"
 - 🌱 I’m currently learning "Machine Learning"
 - 👯 I’m looking to collaborate on "Any innovative organization"
 - 🤔 I’m looking for help with ...